knpuniversity/javascript/knpu/ep3-webpack/first-webpack.md

 ```

 ***TIP
-If you are using Webpack version 4, add the --mode and -o options:
+If you are using Webpack 4 or higher, add the --mode and -o options:

 ```terminal-silent
 ./node_modules/.bin/webpack web/assets/js/RepLogApp.js -o web/build/rep_log.js --mode development